Chris Doleman

-Christopher John Doleman (October 16, 1961 – January 28, 2020) was an American professional football player who was a defensive end in the National Football League (NFL).
-He spent the majority of his career with the Minnesota Vikings, and also played for the Atlanta Falcons and San Francisco 49ers.
-Doleman was an eight-time Pro Bowl selection and a three-time first-team All-Pro, recording 150.5 career sacks.
+Christopher John Doleman (October 16, 1961 – January 28, 2020) was an American professional football defensive end who played in the National Football League (NFL).
+He spent the majority of his career with the Minnesota Vikings, and also played for the Atlanta Falcons and the San Francisco 49ers.
+Doleman was an eight-time Pro Bowl selection and a twice first-team All-Pro, recording 150.5 career sacks.
 He is a member of the Pro Football Hall of Fame class of 2012.

 Early life

 Doleman attended William Penn Senior High School in York, Pennsylvania, and graduated in 1980.
 He spent a postgraduate year at Valley Forge Military Academy in 1981.

 College career

 Doleman played football collegiately at the University of Pittsburgh.
 He was a star linebacker and defensive end for the Pitt Panthers from 1981 to 1984.
 He ended his career at Pitt with 25 sacks which was good for third all-time at the time of his departure.
 That total still ranks sixth in the Pitt annals.